 TO KOH PHANGAN

 By Train: there are clean and comfortable sleeper (sleeping berth) trains leaving at around 6 pm from Bangkok’s Hualompong train station.
 You will arrive in Surat Thani about 12 hours later, and be put on a bus to the 8 am Koh Phangan ferry.
 The ferry arrives in Tong Sala on Koh Phangan around midday/1 pm.
-The train/bus/ferry ticket costs about 850 baht to Tong Sala, and can be arranged at most travel agencies in Bangkok one or two days ahead.
+The train/bus/ferry ticket costs about 1200 baht to Tong Sala, and can be arranged at most travel agencies in Bangkok one or two days ahead.
 From Tong Sala, you will take a ‘songthaew’ through to Had Rin (100 baht/45 mins ride).By Bus: Buses go from Bangkok every evening, and the ticket price (400-600 Baht) includes the ferry through to Koh Phangan.
 You will arrive in Tong Sala on the same schedule as the train (see “By Train”).
 WE DO NOT RECOMMEND THE BUSES.
 Nearly everyone who takes a bus has their luggage looked through and valuables stolen.
 You will not sleep much or well.
 It is worth spending the extra money on the train!

-Had Rin Note: this is the last place to go to the ATM/bank.
+Had Rin Note: This is the last place to go to the ATM/bank.
 No atm or moneychanger on Had Tien..

-FROM HAD RIN to HAD TIEN: you will take a long-tail taxi boat to your last stop Had Tien.
-These are always waiting next to where the Samui ferry drops you off, called “sunset beach”.
-The fare is 150 baht and the ride is 20-30 minutes.If the weather is bad or the waves are big, both the fare and time will be more.The last boat to Had Tien leaves at about 5 pm, before it gets dark.
+Long-tail Taxiboat: These are always waiting next to where the Samui ferry drops you off, called “sunset beach”.
+The fare is 300 baht and the ride is 20-30 minutes.If the weather is bad or the waves are big, both the fare and time will be more.The last boat to Had Tien leaves at about 5 pm, before it gets dark.
 IF the weather is stormy, it is better to stay a night in Had Rin and wait until the morning.
 In any case, be sure to wrap your valuables and luggage in plastic rubbish bags, as they will usually get wet at this time of year.
 If the sea is flat like glass, you don’t need to cover them.
 You can expect to get a little wet as well.
 “Dry Bags”can be bought in Bangkok or Had Rin if you have a laptop or other valuables.
 ‘Best not to wear your best clothes for the last part of the journey.
 You will be dropped off on Had Tien Beach, and that means on the beach, so you will be carrying your own luggage.
 If you travel with alot of luggage, you might consider leaving some things in Bangkok (many hotels offer left-luggage facilities) or Samui.
 Students have often been surprised to arrive wet and with alot of luggage to carry themselves along the beach, so keep this in mind!

-Getting to the Yoga Terrace:
+From Had Tien to the Yoga Terrace: